reprogrammer/faq/_posts/2014-04-21-how-can-i-import-a-mercurial-repository-to-github.md

 ---
 layout: post-layout
-title: How can I import a Bitbucket repository to GitHub?
+title: How can I import a Mercurial repository to GitHub?
 tags:
 - mercurial
 - git